 Before the election, Steele writes to Orr.

-Remember, Ellie Nor work Ellie uh Nelly Orr works for Fusion GPS.
+Remember, Ellie Noor work, Ellie Nellie Orr works for Fusion GPS.

-She speaks Russian, she's a Russian she was hired for that specific purpose, and also for the specific purpose of her connections inside the DOJ.
+And she was hired for that specific purpose and also for the specific purpose of her connections inside the DOJ.

 Okay, so before the election, you got Steele writing to Orr.

-I spoke to my old colleagues last week, and they assured me that they would not stand in the way of our re-engagement with the Bureau.
+I spoke to my old colleagues last week, and they assured me that they would not stand in the way of our re-engagement with the Bureau or text back.

 Thank you.

-I am presuming you've heard nothing back from your special counsel colleagues on the issues you kindly put to them for me.
+I am presuming you've heard nothing back from your special counsel colleagues on the issues you kindly put to them from me.

 He's already fired by the FBI at this point.